 What a Commercial Weight engagement involves

-The sector analyses on this site demonstrate the methodology against ten markets.
+The sector analyses on this site demonstrate the methodology in action across a growing library of UK markets.
 A bespoke engagement applies the same framework to your specific business — your category, your competitive position, your customers, and the precise territory your current brief may be missing.

 Most marketing decisions are made against an inaccurate picture of the market.
 The brief that goes into a campaign determines what comes out.
 Businesses invest heavily in execution and barely at all in the commercial understanding that should precede it.